Nodefusion/NodefusionPortal.UserManual/README/Organizations/Feedback.md

 ### Page content

-The page contains a form with two fields.
+The Feedback form has two fields:

-The first field is Please choose a subject.
-The field has multiple options that the user can choose from.
-The available options are: Give feedback, Send an idea and Report a bug.
+  - Please choose a subject (options are: Give feedback, send an idea and report a bug)

-The second field is Give feedback or ask for help.
+  - Give feedback or ask for help

-After the fields have been set; the user can press the Save button and send their feedback to Nodefusion.